South of Pago Pago: Development

 Producer Edward Small announced the project in 1938 with the stars to be Jon Hall and Sigrid Gurie, both of whom would be borrowed from Sam Goldwyn.
 Small had a deal with United Artists.
 Howard Emmett Rogers was working on the script.
 In August 1938 Small sent a unit under John Burch to film in second unit footage in American Samoa.

 In March 1939 Small announced the film as part of his $5 million seven-film program for 1939–40.
 (The other movies would be Kit Carson, Two Years Before the Mast, Valentino, Quantrill, My Son, My Son and Food of the Gods.
 Small would end up only making a few of these.)
 For a time it seemed Clayton Moore might be cast instead of Hall.
 Filming was to begin on 1 September 1939.
 Tom Neal and Diane Lewis joined the cast.
 Filming was pushed back to 15 September so Small could borrow director Charles Vidor from Columbia.

 Eventually Small decided to put Vidor on My Son, My Son instead, feeling he was better suited to that.

 In February 1940 Victor McLaglen was signed to costar alongside Clayton Moore and Alfred Werker was signed to direct.
 Moore did not appear in the final film.
 Small borrowed Frances Farmer to play the female lead; Farmer had been fighting with Paramount over roles and it was reported that this would be her last film under her Paramount contract.

 Rita Hayworth was discussed for the role of the lead native girl.
 Olympe Bradne ended up playing it.

 Shooting

 Filming eventually began 26 March 1940.
 Locations included Balboa Island, Newport Beach with underwater scenes shot at Santa Catalina.
 On 3 April it was reported that Werker had "retired as director" after an "argument over the script."
 He was replaced by Alfred E. Green.
 Green had directed Farmer in her last film, Ride a Crooked Mile and described her as a "different girl" on this one.

 After completion of the film, Hall immediately went into Kit Carson for Small.

 Reception

 Reviews were poor.
-The New York Times listed it as among the worst films of the year.
+Theodore Strauss of The New York Times listed it as among the worst films of the year.